 to the Chromium project.
 This page explains the details of the program, and you can view a list of past award recipients in the Hall of Fame

 Our base reward for eligible bugs is $500, but the typical payout is usually at least $1000.
 If the rewards panel finds the bug particularly severe, the value can be as much as $3133.70.
 Or if the rewards panel finds a report really impressive, the value can be as much as $10,000 or even beyond

 .
+To date, we've given out several instances of $30,000 or over.
 To ensure the greatest chance at the maximum possible award please adhere to the guidelines provided in Reporting Security Bugs

 Any security bug may be considered.
-We will typically focus on High and Critical impact bugs
+We will typically focus on High, Critical and Medium impact bugs

 , but any clever vulnerability at any severity might get a reward.
 Obviously, your bug won't be eligible if you worked on the code or review in the area in question.

 Who pays for the awards program?